tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 -   Does not change the geometric-mean comparison logic directly.
 -   Does not modify the LWMA formula itself --- only its target-time input.

+## Proposed Change 2

+Tari currently uses a block window of 90 for the LWMA.
+While this provides stability to the mining power, it takes a few blocks to respond to hash rate changes.
+If exchanges jump on and off, this can lead to large hash rate differences that come with large changes in the solvetime.
+Having the LWMA respond quicker to these will be helpful.
+This should be changed to a 45-block window, given the large target time per block that we have.

+## Consequences 2

+### Positive

+-   Faster response on blocks with an increase or decrease in hash power

+### Negative

+-   Can cause some oscillation in the difficulty

 ## References